 - You can use the online complaints form to send us your comments about any of our services.

-- Alternatively, you can get in touch with us and let us know what you think in writing at City Offices, Colebrook St, Winchester, SO23 9LJ, or by telephone us on 01962 840 222.
+- Alternatively, you can get in touch with us via email@example.com, by writing to City Offices, Colebrook St, Winchester, SO23 9LJ, or by telephoning us on 01962 840 222.

 We work hard to make sure you are happy with our services and appreciate you taking the time to contact us with your feedback.

 What if I do not accept the explanation?

 If you are unhappy with the manager's reply, you should contact the Head of the Service, if possible in writing, who will look into the matter on your behalf.
 If you are not sure which Head of Service to complain to then contact the reception staff and they will be pleased to help you.

 What if I am still not satisfied?